clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

 Install Clear Linux on your target system
 *****************************************

-The USB drive that was created in the previous step has been formatted as a UEFI boot device.
+We formatted the previously created USB drive as a UEFI boot device.
 Our target system has a hard drive installed containing a single primary partition.
 The target system needs a wired Internet connection with DHCP.

 Follow these steps to install |CL| on the target system: